 - To remove the white ends of the asparagus, bend the asparagus near the white part and it'll snap off.

-- Place scallops in a single layer, adding them in clockwise pattern starting at 12 o'clock, so you'll know which one to flip and remove first.
+- Place scallops in a single layer, adding them in a clockwise pattern starting at 12 o'clock, so you'll know which one to flip and remove first.

 - Don't move the scallops around as they cook or you won't get a proper sear.

-- Don't over cook the scallops or this will make the scallops tough and chewy.
+- Don't overcook the scallops or this will make the scallops tough and chewy.

 Instructions